 - Continue to evolve LORT’s efforts to improve diversity whether through formal consultants or other methods.

-- Keep LORT on track to examine all areas of diversity over the long-term.
+- Keep LORT on track to examine all areas of EDI over the long-term.

 If we are to effect change, it is essential for candidates of color, who are still statistically underrepresented throughout LORT Theatres, and women, who are underrepresented at the highest levels of our organizations, to be seen by the boards and leaders who are engaged in hiring.
 To that end: